-Most personal software systems track the budget, banking, spending, savings, bills, invoices, investments, retirement plans, debts and other financial documents in the single place.
+Most personal software systems track the budget, banking, spending, savings, bills, invoices, investments, retirement plans, debts, and other financial documents in a single place.

 Financial computer programs can be divided into two main categories:

-- money-management software that helps to organize the day-to-day financial life: QuickBooks, Microsoft Money, Wave, Quicken, iCash, HomeBookkeeping, and other;
+- money-management software that helps to organize the day-to-day financial life: QuickBooks, Microsoft Money, Wave, Quicken, iCash, HomeBookkeeping, and others;

 - tax-preparation software that helps to prepare for business returns: Intuit Turbo Tax, H&R Block, TaxAct, Jackson Hewitt, TaxSlayer, CompleteTax, TaxEngine, and other.

 - Budgeting: setting the spending limits and managing the cash flow.

 - Banking: viewing and tracking bills, paying bills electronically, printing checks, and reconciling the account balances.

 - Planning: monitoring and paying down debts, estimating major expenses, forecasting retirement, and other needs.

 - Investing: getting stock quotes and tracking portfolios.

 - Alerts: scheduling reminders for bills, fund transfers, deposits, and paychecks.;